National Security Act, 1980

-The National Security Act of 1980 is an act of the Indian Parliament promulgated on 23 September 1980 whose purpose is "to provide for preventive detention in certain cases and for matters connected therewith".
+The National Security Act, 1980 is an act of the Indian Parliament promulgated on 23 September 1980 whose purpose is "to provide for preventive detention in certain cases and for matters connected therewith".
 The act extends to the whole of India.
-It Contains 18 sections.
 This act empowers the Central Government and State Governments to detain a person to prevent him/her from acting in any manner prejudicial to the security of India, the relations of India with foreign countries, the maintenance of public order, or the maintenance of supplies and services essential to the community it is necessary so to do.
 The act also gives power to the governments to detain a foreigner in a view to regulate his presence or expel from the country.
 The act was passed in 1980 during the Indira Gandhi Government.

-As per a 1993 report 72.3 percent of 3783 people under the law were later released due to lack of evidence.
+As per a 1993 report 72.3 percent of 3,783 people under the law were later released due to lack of evidence.

 Historical background

 The National Security Act is not the first law of its kind to be enacted in India.
-The Defense of India Act of 1915 was amended at the time of the First World War to enable the state to detain a citizen preventively.
-The Rowlatt Committee, approved after the First World War, recommended that the harsh and repressive I provisions of the Defense of India Act be retained permanently on the statute books.
+The Defence of India Act of 1915 was amended at the time of the First World War to enable the state to detain a citizen preventively.
+The Rowlatt Committee, approved after the First World War, recommended that the harsh and repressive I provisions of the Defence of India Act be retained permanently on the statute books.
 The interesting feature of the Rowlatt Bills was that they empowered the State to detain a citizen without giving the detainee any right to move the law courts, and even the assistance of lawyers was denied to a detainee.
 The Jallianwalla Bagh tragedy was a direct result of the protest against these Rowlatt Bills.